isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 By default, tuple fields defined in custom options are parsed as a set of length-value pairs.

-With ``lenient-option-parsing: "true"``, if a length ever exceeds the rest of the option's buffer, previous versions of Kea returned a log message ``unable to parse the opaque data tuple, the buffer length is x, but the tuple length is y`` with ``x < y``; this no longer occurs.
+With ``"lenient-option-parsing": true``, if a length ever exceeds the rest of the option's buffer, previous versions of Kea returned a log message ``unable to parse the opaque data tuple, the buffer length is x, but the tuple length is y`` with ``x < y``; this no longer occurs.
 Instead, the value is considered to be the rest of the buffer,